lapinek/platform-scripting/README.AM.md

 <br/>

-When you know your bindings, you can also inspect them individually:
+When you know your bindings, you can inspect them individually:

 <br/>